 Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

-Guide last updated September 2023.
+Guide last updated August 2024.

 At-Will Employment

-South Dakota is an employment-at-will state, which means that without a written employee contract or a specified term of employment, employees can be terminated for any reason and at any time, provided that the reason is not discriminatory and that the employer is not retaliating against the employee for the exercise of a protected right.
+South Dakota is an at-will employment state, which means that without a written employee contract or a specified term of employment, employees can be terminated for any reason and at any time, provided that the reason is not discriminatory and that the employer is not retaliating against the employee for the exercise of a protected right.
 S.D.
 Codified Laws § 60-4-4; Reynolds v.
 Ethicon Endo-Surgery, Inc., 454 F.3d 868, 874 (8th Cir.
 2006).

 Discrimination Against Employees for Off-Duty Use of Tobacco

 Employers in South Dakota may not fire an employee for the use of tobacco products off the worksite during nonworking hours.
-Exceptions may be made only if a non-smoking requirement is important to an individual employee's or group of employees' job activities rather than to all employees of the employer, or if a smoking prohibition is necessary to avoid a conflict of interest with any responsibilities to the employer.
+Exceptions may be made only if a non-smoking requirement is important to an individual employee or group of employees' job activities rather than to all employees of the employer, or if a smoking prohibition is necessary to avoid a conflict of interest with any responsibilities to the employer.
 S.D.
 Codified Laws § 60-4-11; Wood v.
 S. Dakota Cement Plant, 1999 S.D.
 8, ¶ 16, 588 N.W.2d 227, 230.

 Immigration Verification